junxie016/Open-TNM/README.md

 • SCANLIST: Scanlist is introduced into TNM to accommodate different labeling shortest path problem algorithms.

-The buffer attributes of each class are used to store data related to the object required for algorithm calculations.
-The traffic assignment algorithms are derived based on the algorithm class TNM TAP in file ‘TNM Algorithm.h’.
+The buffer attributes of each class serve as repositories for data pertinent to the object, essential for algorithmic calculations.
+The traffic assignment algorithms are derived from the TNM TAP algorithm class, as defined in the 'TNM Algorithm.h' file.
-The general attributes and processes related to the execution of the traffic assignment algorithms like convergence accuracy, the maximum iteration and objective function value will be defined here.
-In the test functions in ‘trafficDriver.cpp’, we instantiate it and specify some algorithm and network at- tributes first.
-And then build the network using Build().
-The Solve() process executes Preprocess(), Initialization(), Mainloop(), Postprocess() successively and check Terminate() when necessary.
+This head file also encompasses general attributes and processes crucial for executing traffic assignment algorithms, including convergence accuracy, maximum iteration, and objective function values.
+In the test functions found in 'xxDriver.cpp,' we instantiate the algorithm, specifying relevant algorithm and network attributes.
+Subsequently, the network is constructed using the Build() method.

-Then use Report() to output the iteration and equilibrium results.
+The Solve() process involves executing Preprocess(), Initialization(), Mainloop(), and Postprocess() successively.
+It also checks Terminate() when necessary.
+Finally, the Report() method is utilized to output iteration and equilibrium results.

 # License
 Copyright (c) 2023 Yu (Marco) Nie and Jun Xie.
 All rights reserved.